top of page

 "...
 What kind of unmentionables?"

-Homer clears his throat.
-"Uh, I think we'll take that lighter and be on our way."
+Homer clears his throat, "Uh, I think we'll take that lighter and be on our way."

 "Come."
 She waves her staff.

 "So...
 These items of intrigue.
 They've driven you mad?"
+Homer softly asks.

 "Every night the depths of my mind be cursed by images of a thousand seas.
-Each of which look spot for spot identical to both the eye and soul." there is a heaviness in her voice.
-"Calling to me she be.
+Each of which look spot for spot identical to both the eye and soul." there is a heaviness in her voice, "Calling to me she be.
 A voice of trespass whispering into me ears through telepathic means, awaiting my return.
 The images more real than you or me, boy.
 I can taste the salt of the seven seas in me throat, feel the perverse ocean air violate me hair.
 Even now, I hear her waves striking at the shore as I batten down the hatches of me mind."

 "Doesn't sound so crazy to me."
 Apollo admits.